 See some of the work I’ve done on the portfolio page.

 HTML & CSS: Built websites to match a graphic designers’ mockups.
-This included working with responsive HTML5 and CSS3 (or SCSS).
+This included working with responsive HTML5 and CSS3 (and SCSS).
 Working from PSD files.
 Building HTML newsletters.

 Testing: Used a test-driven approach on projects, including both unit level and full application system tests.
-This included using RSpec, MiniTest, Capybara (Webkit, Selenium, PhantomJS), Cucumber and PHPUnit.
+This included using Ruby’s MiniTest, RSpec, Capybara (Webkit, Selenium, PhantomJS), Cucumber and PHPUnit.

 WordPress: Building new themes.
 Customising existing themes via child themes.
 Hooking into actions and filters, and overriding templates and CSS styles.
 Building functionality into plugins, keeping it separate from the theme.
 Teaching best practices.

 Python: Website integration with MATLAB runtime.
 Consulting on numerical modelling using NumPy, SciPi and Matplotlib.